RillaStudios/responsiveplus/README.md

 <h3>🪄 Feature request?</h3>

 Have an idea to make this package even better?
-Tell us on the <a>ResponsivePlus discussion page (GitHub)</a>
+Tell us on the <a href="https://github.com/RillaStudios/responsiveplus/discussions">ResponsivePlus discussion page (GitHub)</a>

 <h3>🪲 Found a bug?</h3>